 Figure 6.6: Vertical Roller (a) cross section (b) isometric view (c) view to help explain loading.

-Figure 6.6, shows a cross sectional (a) and isometric view (b) of the vertical roller.
+Figure 6.6 shows a cross sectional (a) and isometric view (b) of the vertical roller.
 The cross sectional view shows the features of the part.
-The cavity labeled ”Component bucket” is where the DIP package would fall into when being loaded - for this design it would be DIP 8 components.
-A ”Fillet” was added to prevent the next IC to be loaded from catching on the wall of the bucket.
-The slot labeled ”Gap for sensor” would house a IR LED and an IR phototransistor, one on either side.
+The cavity labelled "Component bucket” is where the DIP package would fall into when being loaded - for this design it would be DIP 8 components.
+A "Fillet” was added to prevent the next IC to be loaded from catching on the wall of the bucket.
+The slot labelled "Gap for sensor” would house an IR LED and an IR phototransistor, one on either side.
 The cavity at the bottom of the bucket was for a vibration motor, which would assist in loading and dispensing components.
 The idea behind the vibration motor was to assist the component if it became jammed.
-A ”Frame” was to maintain structural rigidity.
+A "Frame” was to maintain structural rigidity.
 The isometric view shows detail of how the design would look like in real life.
-A ”Foothold for servo horn” is labeled, which is to assist the servo motor to attach to the roller to pivot it along the vertical axis.
+A "Foothold for servo horn” is labelled, which is to assist the servo motor to attach to the roller to pivot it along the vertical axis.
 The part was hollowed out to reduce material costs for 3D printing and the wheel form was used so the wall of the disk could be used to block IC2 as the roller pivots.

-In Figure 6.6, labeled (c), IC1 will be the name given to the component in the bucket.
+In Figure 6.6, labelled (c), IC1 will be the name given to the component in the bucket.
 IC2, as shown in the figure above, will be the name given to component that will be loaded in the next loading cycle of the mechanism.
 This naming convention of IC1 and IC2 will be used in this report from now on.
 This diagram explains how IC’s are guided into the bucket, one on top of another from a tube situated in the guide, which is positioned above the delivery mechanism.

 6.2.2 Prototyping Vertical Roller Version 1

 A prototype of the delivery mechanism was built to test its functionality and reliability.
-A portion of the testing can be seen in the video.[28, 29] The parts for the housing were laser cut from scrap perspex, used to reduce prototyping costs.
+A portion of the testing can be seen in the video.[28, 29] The parts for the housing were laser cut from scrap Perspex, used to reduce prototyping costs.
 The vertical roller and IC guide were 3D printed using PLA.